Meet Our Therapists

 Ashley was also the Artistic Director of the three Acting Workshops featured in a documentary filmed at AFC named “Learning to Play”.
 Viewers of this documentary will be inspired by Ashley’s talents as she serves as the creative force and the compassionate authority behind all workshops, rehearsals, and performances shown in the film.

-Marriage and Family Therapist & Psychology Assistant
+Marriage and Family Therapist & Psychology Aide

 Hayden Hinchman, MA is a Psychology Assistant at Amigo Family Counseling (AFC).
 Hayden received his Bachelor of Science Degree in Counseling, obtained his Master of Science Degree in Marriage and Family Therapy, and maintains a membership with the American Association of Christian Counselors (AACC).
 He has completed extensive coursework at the graduate level in marriage and family therapy, individual counseling, group counseling, couples therapy, and is currently in the process of obtaining licensure in the state of Ohio.
 Hayden's occupational, educational interests, and experience are in the following areas: communication, friendship development, understanding romance and relationship dynamics, emotion regulation, social skills, and developing an empathetic approach to relationships.